CarimA/RPG/events.md

       - Keep displacement as its own shader/filter, reuse with wind stuff.

     - Redesign the overworld renderer to accept a list of filters?

+    - Figure out what causes the water trail in the reflection (maybe just add a check for if matching colour, remove)
   - Flat grass blowing shader
   - Wind trails
 - Plugin System: